 - Purchase a policy.
 This includes a long-term care insurance policy or a life insurance policy with an appropriate rider to cover long-term care.

 - Position your assets to financially qualify for Medicaid.
 Medicaid operates through MassHealth in Massachusetts.
 To qualify, a single person cannot have more than $2,000.00 in assets.
-However, when trusts are used properly, there are ways to exclude assets from this limit.
-If you decide to pursue this option, it's important to act early because you can be penalized for any gifts you make within five years prior to Medicaid benefit application.
+However, when Trusts are used properly, there are ways to exclude assets from this limit.
+If you decide to pursue this option, it's important to act early because you can be penalized for any gifts you make within five years prior to the Medicaid benefit application.

 Each option has pros and cons.
 It is crucial for financial stability to work with a legal advisor who understands your objectives and individual needs.

 Call us today at 978-657-7437, or fill out the contact form on this page to schedule your Strategic Planning Session.
 This meeting helps you start planning for long-term care and the protection of your family’s financial assets.